jayavardhankaspa/Plagiarism-Detector-on-AWS/README.md

 ## Project Overview

-In this project deals with building a plagiarism detector that examines a text file and performs binary classification; labeling that file as either plagiarized or not, depending on how similar that text file is to a provided source text using AWS SageMaker.
+This project deals with building a plagiarism detector that examines a text file and performs binary classification; labeling that file as either plagiarized or not, depending on how similar that text file is to a provided source text using AWS SageMaker.

 * **Environment**: AWS
 * **Model**: PyTorch Binary Classifier